xrettle/WFGY/TensionUniverse/BlackHole/Q002_generalized_riemann_hypothesis.md

 ---

-### Experiment 2: Model family separation for GRH-like and non–GRH-like spectra
+### Experiment 2: Model family separation for GRH like and non GRH like spectra

 **Goal**